pmathurTeach/pmathurTeach-project34Mons/README.md

-# use you mouse as a sling!
+# use mouse as a sling, pull left and release superman!